EdDataScienceEES/tutorial-shaistilman/index.md

 ### Method 1.
 Summary

-We begin by looking at our model's summary.
+We begin by examining our model's summary.

 ```r
 summary(full_model)